 - Commercial banners

 The guidelines are meant to provide guidance for Affiliated and Proximate Activity sponsors or hosts.
-If you have any questions at all about whether your activity would be an Affiliated and Proximate Activity requiring approval, e-mail CROIaa"at"iasusa.org.
+If you have any questions about whether your activity would be an Affiliated and Proximate Activity requiring approval, email CROIaa@iasusa.org.

 Meeting Blackout Times

-Commercial company activities (ie, advisory board meetings or investigator meetings) are only permitted on the days before (Thursday, March 1 to Saturday, March 3), until 4:00 PM on Sunday, March 4, and after the official CROI 2018 educational program (6:30 PM on Wednesday, March 7).
+Commercial company activities (eg, advisory board meetings or investigator meetings) are permitted only on the days before (Thursday, March 5, to Saturday, March 7), until 4:00 PM on Sunday, March 8, and after the official CROI 2020 educational program (6:30 PM on Wednesday, March 11).

-Commercial company, employee-only activities such as company employee dinners or meetings that do not include any non-employee CROI registrants are allowed during the non-blackout times of CROI 2018.
+Commercial company employee-only activities such as company employee dinners or meetings that do not include any nonemployee CROI registrants are allowed during the nonblackout times of CROI 2020.

 Approved Meeting Space

-If an Affiliated and Proximate Activity is approved, IAS-USA will assist the organizer of the meeting in identifying appropriate meeting space in a CROI designated hotel.
-Should you chose to hold your approved Affiliated and Proximate Activity at a non-CROI hotel, the location of the meeting must be included on the Affiliated and Proximate Activity form or sent via email to CROIaa"at"iasusa.org.
+If an Affiliated and Proximate Activity is approved, the IAS-USA will assist the organizer of the meeting in identifying appropriate meeting space in a CROI-designated hotel.
+Should you choose to hold your approved Affiliated and Proximate Activity at a non-CROI hotel, the location of the meeting must be included on the Affiliated and Proximate Activity form or sent via email to CROIaa@iasusa.org.

-Please note: CROI is not responsible for the hotel arrangements for those who are attending your Affiliated and Proximate Activity, but who are not attending CROI.
+Please note: CROI is not responsible for the hotel arrangements for those who are attending your Affiliated and Proximate Activity but who are not attending CROI.
+Preferred hotels are not always guaranteed for meeting space approval.

 Costs and Liabilities

-Any direct costs associated with the Affiliated and Proximate Activity (eg, rental fees, food, beverage, audiovisual equipment, labor, etc) are the responsibility of the Affiliated and Proximate Activity sponsor.
+Any direct costs associated with the Affiliated and Proximate Activity (eg, rental fees, food, beverage, audiovisual equipment, or labor) are the responsibility of the Affiliated and Proximate Activity sponsor.
 The sponsor is also liable for any injuries or accidents to people or property while conducting ancillary functions.

 Use of the CROI Logo and Signs